Leikanger, Selje

+The 0.57 km2 village had a population (2020) of 364 and a population density of 639 PD/km2.
+Since 2020, the population and area data for this village area has not been separately tracked by Statistics Norway.

 Just south of the village at Dragseidet is a large stone cross that was erected in 1913 to commemorate the meeting in 997 led by Olav Tryggvason to persuade the leaders of Norway to convert to Christianity.